Entrants must arrive at the race venue no later than 1600hrs on August 14th 2022. Safety inspections will be carried out prior to the event.

 Competitors will sail down the Atlantic from North to South leaving:

-- Cape of Good Hope to port
+- Cape of Good Hope to port.

-- Prince Edward Island to starboard
+- Prince Edward Islands to starboard.

-- Crozet Islands to starboard
+- The Crozet Islands to starboard.

-- Kergulen Islands to starboard
+- The Kerguelen Islands to starboard.

 - 45°S latitude to starboard.
 An imaginary line the entrants must not cross or face a time penalty.
 Race Control follows the satellite tracker.

-- Cape Leeuwin to port
+- Cape Leeuwin to port.

-- To a Gate (TBA) in Storm Bay Tasmania.
+- To a Gate in Storm Bay Tasmania.
 Entrants sail over a line and must drop sails and drift, or anchor for 90 minutes.
 Media, family and friends may then interview and chat without touching them and films and letters passed off the boats, but nothing goes onto the boats.
 Only after 90 minutes may they recross the line and continue on to Cape Horn.
 The clock does not stop.